anurag1234-567/codsoft_task1/README.md

 # codsoft_task1
-I have created landing page using html, css and javascript.
+Landing page created using HTML, CSS and JavaScript.